fbradyirl/fbradyirl_archive.github.io/_posts/2017-02-15-diy-4g-broadband.md

 Again, play around with the positioning of the antenna until you get the best signal possible.

 Good luck with it!
-You can always give me a shout [on Twitter](https://twitter.com/finbarrbrady) if you have any questions.
+You can always give me a shout [on Twitter](https://twitter.com/finbarrbrady) or below in the comments, if you have any questions.